Date of Award:

 The Woodruff thrust fault is the major structural feature of the area.
 Quartzite of the Precambrian Mutual Formation is thrust eastward over the Pennsylvanian Weber Formation as well as over formations of Permian and Triassic ages.
 The Woodruff thrust fault strikes about N. 20° E. and dips 18° W. to 33° W. Stratigraphic throw is at least 5,800 m.
 Probable horizontal displacement is tens of kilometers.
 The stratigraphic units, under the thrust fault, dip west and are overturned to the east.
 They form the western limb of a large asymmetrical syncline.
 The overturned units are cut by a west-dipping high-angle thrust fault.
 The syncline and the thrust faults were produced by the Sevier orogeny which began in latest Jurassic or earliest Cretaceous time.
 Deformation may have continued into Paleocene time.

 Kienast, Val A., "Structural Geology of Eastern Part of Dairy Ridge Quadrangle and Western Part of Meachum Ridge Quadrangle, Utah" (1985).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6680.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .